guendto/jomiel-client-demos/README.md

 # jomiel-examples

-`jomiel-examples` is a selection of examples written in _different modern programming languages_ showing how the [jomiel] inquiries are made and the responses are handled.
+`jomiel-examples` is a selection of demo programs written in different modern programming languages showing how the [jomiel] inquiries are made and the responses are handled.

 ![Example](./docs/demo.svg)